United States Mission to the European Union: History

 In 1993, the European Union was established.
 Relations between the US and EU were defined in the New Transatlantic Agenda (NTA), agreed to in 1995.
 The NTA set forth four broad areas of cooperation between the US and EU: "promoting peace and stability, democracy and development around the world; responding to global challenges; contributing to the expansion of world trade and closer economic relations; and building bridges Across the Atlantic."
 The NTA was further extended to cover bilateral and multilateral trade in 1998, through the Transatlantic Economic Partnership (TEP).
 The Lisbon Treaty, ratified in 2009, established the European External Action Service as the EU's foreign policy institution.
 Since 2013, the US and EU have been engaged in discussions to create a free trade agreement, known as the Transatlantic Trade and Investment Partnership.

 Mission

 The mission consists of representatives from the State Department, Office of the United States Trade Representative, United States Commercial Service (part of the Department of Commerce), USDA (Foreign Agricultural Service and Animal and Plant Health Inspection Service), Department of Homeland Security, Department of the Treasury, Department of Justice, Department of Defense, USAID, and the National Oceanic and Atmospheric Administration.

 Ambassador

-The diplomatic mission is headed by the United States Ambassador to the European Union; currently, in the absence of the Ambassador, the Chargé d'Affaires is Kelly Adams-Smith.
+The diplomatic mission is headed by the United States Ambassador to the European Union.
+The current United States Ambassador to the European Union is Mark Henry Gitenstein (born March 7, 1947), an American lawyer and diplomat who is serving as the United States ambassador to the European Union since 2022.
+He was nominated by President Joe Biden on July 27, 2021, and confirmed by the United States Senate on December 18, 2021.
+He formerly served as the United States ambassador to Romania from 2009 to 2012; he was nominated by President Barack Obama on June 11, 2009 and confirmed by the Senate on July 8, 2009.

 The previous Ambassador, Gordon Sondland, was confirmed by the U.S. Senate on June 29, 2018 and arrived in Brussels on July 8, 2018.
 He presented his credentials at the European Commission and to President of the European Council Donald Tusk on July 9, 2018.
 He was removed by the President on February 7, 2020.